ybyzek/theniledev-examples/data-plane/pulumi/README.md

 ## Add or Remove Instances ##

-While the reconciler is running, in the [Nile Admin Dashboard](https://nad.thenile.dev/), add one or more new DB instances to the organization.
+While the reconciler is running, in the [Nile Admin Dashboard](https://nad.thenile.dev/), add one or more new DB instances.
 This will trigger events that the reconciler receives and the data plane will synchronize accordingly.
 Deleting an instance in the control plane will result in destruction of the corresponding Pulumi stack.